nallen05/old-norse/bifrost/README.md

 Tracking mouse events

-`WITH-MOUSE-TRACKING ((&optional (mode 1000) (stream *terminal-io*)) &body body)`
+`WITH-MOUSE-TRACKING ((&optional (mode 1000)) &body body)`
   - instruct the terminal to capture & send mouse tracking events, via XTERM mouse tracking standard, then turn it off when done executing `BODY`
-  - currently, 1000 & 1003 have been tested
+  - can be set to:
+    - 1000 - basic click/release actions
+    - 1001 - can selecting blocks of text to implement features like cut/paste (untested)
+    - 1002 - click-drag events (untested)
+    - 1003 - all mouse events, including hover-over events

 `*BIFROST-MOUSE-TRACKING-MODE*`
   - if within `WITH-BIFROST-MODE-MOUSE-TRACKING-MODE` this will be the mode, otherwise it will be `NIL`.
-Currently mode 1000 is the only supported mode.

 Defining & managing CBOX click regions

-`WITH-CBOX-LAYER (reset-p &body body)`
+`WITH-CBOX-LAYER (scope &body body)`
-  - creates a scoping for setup so that `REGISTER-CBOX!`
+  - creates a scoping layer for collecting & discarding CBOXES registered by `REGISTER-CBOX!`
-  - if `RESET-P` is truthy, then a brand new context stack is created, forgetting about any CBOXES defined outside of the scope of this form.
-Run this when initializing a new screen or popup that takes over the entire screen
-  - if `RESET-P` is null, then the current context binding is inherited & will be matched.
-Use this when a subscreen or popup builds upon a main screen.
+  - if SCOPE is:
+    - :INHERIT any current CBOX layers defined by the outer scope are reused/preserve.
+    - :NEW then the CBOX stack is reset
-  - once `WITH-BIFROST-CBOX` returns, CBOXES registed by `REGISTER-CBOX!` within `BODY` will be forgotten
+  - once `WITH-BIFROST-CBOX` returns, new CBOXES registed by `REGISTER-CBOX!` within `BODY` will be forgotten

-`REGISTER-CBOX! (identifier &key (min-row *cbox-min-row*) (min-column *cbox-min-column*) (max-row *cbox-max-row*) (max-column *cbox-max-column*))`
+`REGISTER-CBOX! (identifier min-row min-column max-row max-column)`
   - defines a new CBOX, mapping to a rectangular area on the screen
     - `MIN-COLUMN`/`MIN-ROW` should define the upper left hand corner of the rectangle
     - `MAX-COLUMN`/`MAX-ROW` should define the lower right hand corner of the rectangle